felicity-borg/AI-PredictiveMaintenance/docs/README.md

 After selecting the best model according to the evaluation criteria, a data pipeline with scoring can be deployed to a production or production-like environment for final customer acceptance.

 In this solution, modeling procedures are implemented as annotated Python 3 [Jupyter notebooks](src/Notebooks).
-Feature engineering is performed using Spark due to the large volume of data used and for the purpose of exploring and familiaring with Spark's capablities when implementing featurization in production.
+Feature engineering is performed using Spark due to the large volume of data used and for the purpose of exploring and familiarising with Spark's capabilities when implementing featurization in production.

-The Notebooks used in this template are run on the compuet targets below:
+The Notebooks used in this template are run on the compute targets below:

 * Linux Data Science Virtual Machine (DSVM)
 * Azure Databricks (feature engineering only)